-I have ever dwindling patience with technology, I don't want to waste my time being nanny and nurse-maid to the technology.
-I've had enough positive experiences with solid, reliable devices to have developed a personal hassle-threshold with technology.
-So it's no wonder that when something is said to be "better" but turns out to be junk, I get a little bit peeved.
-When I was younger I might have bothered to get to the bottom of the issue, spend hours researching the problem online and maybe eventually solve it.
-Doing the manufacturer's play testing and problem solving for them.
-It was nearly always something annoyingly trivial that would make you wonder why they didn't fix it during the design phase or at least write some useful troubleshooting tips, instead of the waste of half a page in the back of the manual that is the usual troubleshooting "guide".
+I have dwindling patience with technology, I don't want to be nanny and nurse-maid to the technology.
+I've had enough positive experiences with solid, reliable devices to have developed realistic performance expectations.
+When something is said to be "better" but turns out to be junk, I get a little bit peeved.
+When I was younger I might have bothered to get to the bottom of the issue, spend hours researching the problem online and maybe eventually find a solution, doing the manufacturer's play testing and problem solving for them.
+It was nearly always something annoyingly trivial that would make you wonder why they didn't fix it during the design phase or at least write some useful troubleshooting tips.

 These days I can't be bothered.
 If it doesn't work right, I'll generally put up with it for a while then replace it with something else.
-The brand gets a mental black-mark against it and I might stubbornly avoid buying anything made by that company for years (or even decades if I'm feeling particularly spiteful).
+The brand gets a mental black-mark against it and I might stubbornly avoid buying anything made by that company for aeons.

-It is kind of satisfying when other people do the same thing and a brand starts to lose marketshare.
+It is kind of satisfying when everyone does the same thing and a brand starts to lose marketshare.
 Damage to the bottom line seems to be the only way to get some brands to lift their game.
 I encourage everyone to develop and stick to a personal blacklist.
 Occasionally a brand will redeem themselves by doing what they should have all along and release something actually worthwhile.
-Given enough positive news I may even be coaxed back into the fold of loyal customerage, but this is very rare situation and is unlikely to last beyond a single product.
+Given enough positive news I may even be coaxed back into the fold of loyal customerage, but this is very rare situation.